 Example: In 2019, FSOC identified that although there were 27 positions in the integrated unit that were assigned to money laundering and proceeds of crime investigations, there were only 10 positions filled between 2015 and 2018.
-310 Per
+Per

-309 The RCMP is shutting down its financial crimes unit in Ontario.
-Here's why former top Mounties says it's a mistake

-310 RCMP Narrative Document - Business Cases and Proposals for Provincially Funded ML Unit
+&lt;sup>309 The RCMP is shutting down its financial crimes unit in Ontario.
+Here's why former top Mounties says it's a mistake RCMP Narrative Document - Business Cases and Proposals for Provincially Funded ML Unit

-Chief Superintendent John Brewer, vacancy management is a top priority for the RCMP, recruitment was ongoing, including hiring generalists from other police services.311
+Chief Superintendent John Brewer, vacancy management is a top priority for the RCMP, recruitment was ongoing, including hiring generalists from other police services.

-5) Inability to fulfill RCMP obligations - Given that major frauds are a responsibility of the federal RCMP and there has been a shift in resources in the integrated unit from financial crimes to non-financial crimes, which resulted in inadequate resources allocated to financial crimes, there are concerns that RCMP would be unable to fulfill its responsibility for major frauds.312
+5) Inability to fulfill RCMP obligations - Given that major frauds are a responsibility of the federal RCMP and there has been a shift in resources in the integrated unit from financial crimes to non-financial crimes, which resulted in inadequate resources allocated to financial crimes, there are concerns that RCMP would be unable to fulfill its responsibility for major frauds.

-Example: Former solicitor general and minister of public safety, Kash Heed, expressed concern that FSOC as an integrated unit does not allocate sufficient resources to fraud investigations, which put FSOC and RCMP at risk of not being able to fulfill their mandate and responsibility for major frauds.313 member countries that commit to being proactive in financial investigations when pursuing money laundering and terrorist financing.314 There are concerns that with the multiple disbandment of dedicated financial crime units, Canada might no longer be able to fulfill its international obligations as a member country of FATF.315
+Example: Former solicitor general and minister of public safety, Kash Heed, expressed concern that FSOC as an integrated unit does not allocate sufficient resources to fraud investigations, which put FSOC and RCMP at risk of not being able to fulfill their mandate and responsibility for major frauds.

-6) Inability to fulfill Canada's international obligations - Since 1990, Canada has been a member of the Financial Action

-Task Force ("FATF"), an international organization that was established by the Group of Seven ("G7") and consists of
+6) Inability to fulfill Canada's international obligations - Since 1990, Canada has been a member of the Financial Action Task Force ("FATF"), an international organization that was established by the Group of Seven ("G7") and consists of member countries that commit to being proactive in financial investigations when pursuing money laundering and terrorist